enthought/okonomiyaki/README.rst

-Okonomiyaki is an experimental, private library aimed at consolidating a lot of our low-level code used for Enthought's eggs.
+Okonomiyaki is an experimental library aimed at consolidating a lot of our low-level code used for Enthought's eggs.

 The library contains code for the following: